Hubbry Logo

 Abe Lenstra became the first Friesian footballer to play for the Netherlands national team on 31 March 1940, at just 19 years old, in a 5–4 loss to Luxembourg, where he scored a goal.
 Over his international career, he earned 47 caps and scored 33 goals,[9] forming key partnerships with players like Faas Wilkes and Kees Rijvers.
 Lenstra was known for standing by his principles, refusing to play for the national team if not selected for his preferred position.

 It was Lenstra who put the name of SC Heerenveen on the footballing map, and the club became affectionately known as "Abeveen" in his honour.
 Long after his retirement, in 1977, he was diagnosed with a brain hemorrhage, which left him using a wheelchair for the remainder of his life.
-Lenstra passed away in 1985, just a few days before the first-ever international match was played at the stadium that would be named after him a year later.
+Lenstra died in 1985, just a few days before the first-ever international match was played at the stadium that would be named after him a year later.

 Legacy